Emotional marketing: how to use emotions in your marketing

 Emotional marketing is extremely important if you want to have a successful product.
 Why?
 Emotional ads make people buy.
 Research shows that we rely on emotions to make brand decisions, not on information.
 One example is we are willing to pay more for brand-name products.
 If you think about it, this is pretty strange.
 The product is often of the same quality.
 Yet, because of the brand people prefer it over others.
 This preference is a result of emotion and positive brand association in our memory.
 For example, we prefer the taste of Coca-Cola if we know the brand.
 If we are unaware of this, we tend to like the taste of Pepsi.
 Neuroscience shows that different brain areas are involved in both situations.

-Big brands like McDonald’s, AirBnB and Google are a big hit because of their emotional connection with the consumer.
-Remember that a brand is basically nothing more than a mental representation in the consumers head?
-The key here is to create emotional content that makes an impact and lasts in the consumers memory.
-The better the emotional content, the more likely sales will rise.
+Big brands like McDonald’s, Airbnb, and Google are a big hit because of their emotional connection with the consumer.
+A brand is basically nothing more than a mental representation in the consumers head?
+The key here is to create emotional content that makes an impact and lasts in the consumer’s memory.
+The better the emotional content, the more likely sales will increase.
 To do this, it is important that the representation feels authentic and honest.
-You will need to fully understand your customers and brand’s identity to choose the right strategy.
+You will need to fully understand your customers and the brand’s identity to choose the right strategy.